MileHacker Logo

 Mercado Central

-A bustling hub for fresh produce and various cooked food stalls.
+A busy hub for fresh produce and various cooked food stalls.
 A great place for an immersive food experience.

 Praça do Peixe Fish Market

-A dedicated fish market where you can select fresh seafood and have it prepared immediately at informal eateries.
+A dedicated fish market where it's possible to select fresh seafood and have it prepared immediately at informal eateries.
 A unique dining adventure.

 Roadside Stalls